Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 - `x0`: A list of two floats representing the initial guess of the parameter values for the optimisation.
 Example: `[1.75, 3]`

 After providing the necessary inputs, run the code in the `main.m` file.
-The code will generate simulation data, generate a surrogate (response surface), evaluate the accuracy of the surrogate model, use the surrogate to find the solution parameter based upon the calibration data provided, and plot the results.
+The code will generate simulation data continuously until it finds its best solution parameter based upon the calibration data provided and the suggestion from `fminunc` algorithm, and plot the results.

 ## Dependencies